ATTN Students in Canada – Save on your student phone plans. Find out The BEST student phone plan available in Vancouver, BC!

 The BEST Student Phone Plans in Vancouver:

 30% – Network Performance/Coverage: There’s little more frustration than not getting signal when you need it!
+What good is it paying for services you can’t use (because of bad reception) when you need it?

 30% – Customer Service: We like to feel good.
 Good customer service can avoid spoiling your day and save you time.
 Time whether you’re a professional or student often seems too short.
 Last thing you want is wasting your time on call centers should you need them.
+Even worse when you get rude and obnoxious service.

 20% – Prices: Prices are important but your time is more important.
 Most prices for cellphone plans do not deviate that much between the legacy providers (Big Three – Rogers, Telus, Bell).
 There is a significant price reduction for their subsidiary brands (Fido, Koodo, Virgin Mobile, ChatR) and then a significant price difference for the budget or newer cellular provider (Freedom Mobile).
 Most of the other new cellphone providers were acquired by the larger brands earlier such as Mobilicity rebranded as ChatR and acquired by Rogers.